qiyfoundation/Qiy-Scheme/use-cases/UC06 Manage Personal Data.md

-# UC08 Manage Connect Tokens
+# UC06 Manage Personal Data

 # Abstract

-This document is the use case specification for use case [UC08 Manage Connect Tokens](UC08%20Manage%20Connect%20Tokens.md).
+This document is the use case specification for use case [UC06 Manage Personal Data](UC06%20Manage%20Personal%20Data.md).

 # Contents